tips & advice for the 2nd photographer at weddings

 I’ve also had a 2nd shooter who, while he is a very nice guy and quite friendly, talks too much.
 Especially when he engages my client in idle chit-chat while I try to get candid moments.

-In contrast though, there are photographers who I love shooting with such as my friend David Mielcarek.
-Our styles are similar, and we have a way of working tag-team when we photograph the bridal party or the romantic portraits of the couple.
-While I am shooting, he will find the next spot or set-up to work with.
-We shoot that, and I allow him to continue while I figure out the next set-up.
+In contrast though, there are photographers who has a similar style to mine who I love to have second shoot with me.
+Since our styles are similar, we can have a way of working tag-team when we photograph the bridal party or the romantic portraits of the couple.
+While I am shooting, the other photographer may find the next spot or set-up to work with.
 This way we can shoot very fast and come up with a variety of ideas.
 But this only really works with someone you have confidence in, in taking charge of your clients in that way.

 So not only do you have to match your photography style to that of the principal shooter, you also have to match your behavior and temperament.